River Cruise Travel Advisor for Travellers Who Like a Little Adventure - and a Lot of Comfort

 If you’ve ever wondered whether river cruises are just for “older travellers,” what’s actually included, or how active they really are, I’ve put together a short guide that walks through the questions I hear most often.

-It’s practical, straightforward, and designed to help you decide whether this style of travel fits the way you like to explore - without having to manage every train schedule, hotel change, and transfer yourself.
+It’s designed to help you decide whether this style of travel fits the way you like to explore - without having to manage every train schedule, hotel change, and transfer yourself.